UniversityOfHelsinkiCS/pate/README.md

 # Pate

 The email service.
 Running in pate.toska.cs.helsinki.fi, POST the payload there.
+Include token as either query parameter or in headers.

 The generated email format is the following: